fehin-disu/library_database/LLM.md

 ---
 ## Elykah's use of AI

+Elykah only used ChatGPT, https://chat.openai.com/, for the AI tool.

 [AI Prompt 1] INPUT: are docstrings before or after the def function() declaration

 OUTPUT: In Python, docstrings are usually placed immediately after the function, class, or module declaration.
 A docstring is a string literal that occurs as the first statement in a module, function, class, or method definition and is used to document the purpose and usage of the code.